nokinger/serverTest/docs/refmat/index.md

   ```
 * Go ahead and install Docker.

-### Update your apt sources on Ubuntu 16.04 and Ubuntu 14.04
+### Update your apt sources on Ubuntu 16.04 or Ubuntu 14.04

 * Log into your machine as a user with sudo or root privileges.